Dr Danielle Jackson

-I work in Greenwich and Crystal Palace.
+I work in Greenwich.
 If you are interested in finding out more about how I may be able to help you, please contact me

 Training, qualifications & experience

 I am a qualified Clinical Psychologist, Chartered by the British Psychological Society (BPS) and Registered with the Health and Care Professions Council (HCPC).
 I am a member of the British Psychological Society's Division of Clinical Psychology, Transpersonal Psychology Section and the Faculty for Children and Young People.
 I am also a member of The Association of Cognitive Analytic Therapy.
 My Masters degree was completed at University of Leicester and my Doctorate was completed at University of Surrey.

 I would describe myself as warm, light-hearted and personable with a desire to create a safe, containing space where clients feel heard and respected.
 I have over almost 16 years experience of working in mental health.
 I currently work in an NHS Child and Adolescent Mental Health Service (CAMHS) but also see clients privately in Greenwich on Tuesday and Wednesday evenings.